Child Sex Abuse: Florida’s Justice System Has Failed Our ChildrenJennifer Seay

 11:20-The police interviewed him after the lie detector test.
 I received the police report which said—he was reminded he was free to go at any time, explained to him how to exit the building and the detective asked questions, to which he responded he tucks all 3 kids into bed and he possibly could have touched her breast over her clothing.
 He was then reminded he could leave on his own free will.
 So he tells the police, he has to go to work and leaves… (He does not have to be at work till 15:00).

-Saturday, April 1, 2017-I received texts from my brother-in-law to gather my husband’s clothes and gun so he can come get them.
+I received texts from my brother-in-law to gather my husband’s clothes and gun so he can come to get them.

 Sometime in the afternoon, my daughter confides in me everything her step-father had been doing to her.
 The police would not go into great detail of what the allegations were.
-She also discloses that it started while we lived in Tennessee (where we lived before Florida).
-In every word, she told me, the only sentence that stuck out was “She didn’t want me to be hurt.”
-All this time my daughter thought she was protecting me.
+In fact, she discloses that it started while we lived in Tennessee (where we lived before Florida).
+My daughter didn’t want to see me get hurt.
+In her mind, she thought she was protecting me.

-Monday, April 3, 2017-My daughter and I go directly down to the police station to ask why he was let go twice.
-This is when I learned he failed the polygraph and they are still going to investigate the case.
+I asked the police why he was let go twice.
+He failed the polygraph and they are still going to investigate the case.

-I tried to do a controlled phone call and he didn’t answer the phone
+I attempted another controlled phone call and he didn’t answer the phone.

 Florida’s protocol was updated in 2015: